AI Legal

 Get a written commitment that customer data will not be used to train any model — not the vendor's main model, not a fine-tune, not an embeddings database — without separate, written consent.
 If the vendor wants the right to use aggregated and de-identified data for analytics, define exactly what counts as de-identification and require contractual commitments on the de-identification process.

-4. Bias audits and transparency
+4. Developer documentation and transparency

 What the default usually says